 The world around us continues to evolve at a rapid pace.
 Many are still searching for solid ground as we are moving through the world post-pandemic.
 There is unrest globally, inflation is impacting all Americans, and the Federal Reserve is raising interest rates in an effort to slow down the economy.
 Higher interest rates drive higher borrowing costs which eventually leads to less consumer spending.
 This, theoretically, will help curb the increasing costs across the country.
 The higher rates will also mean higher borrowing costs for the buyers in the Insurance Distribution space.
-But will higher borrowing rates slow down the pace of M&A in our space?
+But will higher borrowing rates slow down the pace of 2022 M&A transactions in our space?
 It really depends on what period you are comparing the results to.

 We expect a very active M&A environment in insurance distribution for years to come.
 Many firms still lack a viable perpetuation plan (although it is not too late) and buyers remain flush with capital to continue an aggressive acquisition strategy.
 However, will the increase in costs tempt buyers to pass that expense down to sellers – effectively lower valuations?
 It is certainly possible but there remains more demand than supply and the demand may offset buyers’ desire to lower pricing.
 If they are not aggressive, will they still remain competitive?
 We will continue to keep a close eye on it.

 As of April 30, 2022, there have been 123 announced merger & acquisition (M&A) transactions in the U.S. While the first four months of the year represent an 85% decrease compared to 2021, deal activity and retroactive announcements are anticipated to pick up and shorten this gap.